ARMCoderBR/eeprom_sender/README.md

 ## Target
 PC Client Software: Any Linux with GCC.
 This project was developed on the
-                    Eclipse IDE.
+                    Eclipse IDE, but you don't need to install Eclipse to build it.

-##Building the Program
+## Building the Program
 To build, use the command 'make all'.
 ```
 cd Debug